mjkinol/ProjectsForResume/NetworkedCrosswordPuzzle/README.md

+# Networked Crossword Puzzle

-# This code holds a game that is a networked crossword puzzle that can be played by 1-4 players.
-You can enter a text file with a list of ACROSS and DOWN words and the code uses backtracking to automatically render a board with the given words if possible.
+A networked crossword puzzle that can be played by 1-4 players.
+You can provide any text file with a list of ACROSS and DOWN words.
+A backtracking algorithm then automatically renders a valid board with the given words if possible.
+Users can then play compete against each other in the game.